Faq

 Can I stay with my child during their dental appointment?

 We invite parents to stay with their child, especially during the first appointment.
 As your child gets more comfortable with us, we encourage you to allow them to be independent if they wish.
-We ask that you please respect the limited size of the treatment and waiting areas and attempt to present to appointments with as few extra individuals as possible.
+We ask that you please respect the limited size of the treatment and waiting areas and attempt to limit individuals coming to the appointments.

 If subsequent visits are necessary, we always welcome one parent in the room during treatment.
 If you choose to accompany your child, we kindly ask that you assume the role of a silent observer.
 This allows us to focus all of our attention on your child, and vice versa.
 Some children do perform better when a parent isn't present in the treatment room.
 If this is found to be the case our doctors will discuss different methods to help your child master the dental appointment.